nicolafan/nicolafan.github.io/about.markdown

 ![A picture of me](/assets/images/me.png)

-I am a Computer Science and Artificial Intelligence MSc student at the University of Bari (Italy), currently in my last university year.
+:wave: I am a Computer Science and Artificial Intelligence PhD student at the University of Bari (Italy), currently in my last university year.

-I love software development and **transforming ideas into code**.

-I'm interested in **Artificial Intelligence** (especially **Machine Learning** and **Natural Language Processing**) and creating software which leverages AI to offer useful services.
+:bulb: My research revolves around computer vision, NLP, multimodal deep learning and generative models, especially in the context of artistic heritage.